JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notes.md

 **Primary key** - unique identifier for each record.
 For example a student ID

 ## Flat file database
-a single table within a database
+A single table within a database

+### Issues
+- high chance of data duplication
+- security problems, very vunerable
+- if its breached all data is gone
+- anyone should not be able to see everything in a database

+## Query
+The action of searching a database to retrieve a specific peice of data